Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Discussion and outlook

-Remarkably, these inverse cascades are present even in a simple Rayleigh-B\'{e}nard flow.
+Remarkably, all the reported inverse cascades are present even in a simple Rayleigh-B\'{e}nard flow.
 Additional physical processes that typically constrain the energy transfer in one specific space direction, such as rotation or strong magnetic fields, are absent.
-This inverse cascade is at work as long as the aggregation proceeds.
-It ceases for the temperature once this process is completed, i.e., once the supergranule fills the entire convection layer.
+The inverse cascade in $\Pi_{\Theta}^{\mathrm{h}}$ for the temperature is at work as long as the aggregation proceeds.
+It ceases once this process is completed, i.e., once the supergranule fills the entire convection layer.
 Furthermore, we stress again that the injection of kinetic energy and thermal variance into the turbulent flow proceeds in a much more "uncontrolled" -- and thus natural -- way as in previous studies of two-dimensional or thin-layer turbulence \cite{Smith1993,Frishman2017,Musacchio2019,vanKan2019}.
 The width of the thermal plumes, which detach permanently and spontaneously from the bottom and top boundaries, varies over a whole range and thus defines a locally varying energy or variance injection scale \cite{Scheel2014,Schumacher2015}.

 It is peculiar that such an aggregation process cannot be observed in case of Dirichlet boundary conditions.
-The crucial difference here is that this thermal boundary condition does not offer a $k_{z} = 0$ mode (as $\Theta$ must be expanded as sine function here; see more on this in Appendix A), and thus does not allow for vertically homogeneous triadic interactions through $\Pi_{\Theta}^{\mathrm{h}}$.
+The crucial difference here is that this thermal boundary condition does not offer a $k_{z} = 0$ mode (as $\Theta$ must be expanded as sine function here; see more on this in Appendix A), and thus does not allow for interactions through $\Pi_{\Theta}^{\mathrm{h, v}}$.

+The present analysis of the spectral flux in triad subsets also extends earlier reported investigations at an aspect ratio $\Gamma=1$ in refs. \cite{Kumar2014,Verma2017}.
+For the fully three-dimensional spectral flux $\Pi_{u} (k', t)$ of the non-rotating cases we confirm a direct cascade for $k^{\prime}>\pi$, see also Fig. \ref{fig:4}(c).
+For wave numbers $k^{\prime}<\pi$, only triads that are illustrated in Figs. \ref{fig:4}(a,b) can contribute.